vd2org/ssh-forward/README.md

 # Ssh-server

-This is ssh-server docker image only for forwarding ports for development, tests and connects to your docker networks.
+This is ssh-server docker image only for forwarding ports for development, tests and connecting to your docker networks.

 For example, your can make your own **ngrok** or **serveo**.
 Config your **nginx** or **traefik** to forward connections to container _ssh-forward_ and port 8080.